Do your Bed sheets pill? Don’t know what to do?

 Let’s start by explaining what pilling actually means.

 Pilling is that shabby look of your new sheets after you have washed and dried them.
 It results due to a surface defect made up of small fibers.
 They are the little balls of fabric that appear on your brand new sheets.
 Pilling sheets can look thin or rough and unsightly.
 They may feel scratchy and uncomfortable when you sleep on such sheets.
 Long time use and many washings may cause this, however, this is not always the case.
 Short or open end fiber can be the main reason why a sheet starts to

-First and foremost, quality is the first thing you should look into when purchasing new bed sheets.
-Don’t just consider the material (not that it doesn’t matter as well), but also contemplate on thread count.
+First and foremost, quality is the first thing you should investigate when purchasing new bed sheets.
+Do not just consider the material (not that it does not matter as well), but also contemplate on thread count.
 The higher the thread count, the better your chances are that your sheets will not pill.
-Higher thread counts are less likely to pill than others because the threads are longer and woven tightly together minimizing friction and movement
+Higher thread counts are less likely to pill than others because the threads are longer and woven tightly together minimizing friction and movement.

 Directly rubbing the sheets together, such as physically trying to remove a specific stain on the sheet, has its negative effects.
 Sheets should be washed on the gentle cycle to avoid agitating the fabric of the sheets.
 Add mild detergent to the water in the washing machine and wait till it has completely dissolved before putting your sheets inside the washer.

 Washing sheets in HOT WATER is another reason for pilled sheets.
 Set your washing machine to the cold water and on the gentle cycle to prevent the sheets from shrinking!

 and fading their colors.
 You should not use harsh detergents, bleach, or fabric.